joepreludian/jenkins-docker-in-docker/README.md

 # Contribute!

 Feel free to raise a pull request or an issue!
 It's made with pure bash script in order to be as more compatible as possible.
-This is a ugly version of the script, but it is functional.
+This is an ugly version of the script, but it is functional.
 I promisse to enhance it with the time and the adoption of more users.

 Thank you and enjoy!